Over 200 world leaders urge G7 nations to help vaccinate the world's poorest | Politics

 India has been invited as a guest country to the three-day event, scheduled between Friday and Sunday, and Prime Minister Narendra Modi is expected to join discussions on health and climate change virtually.

-The coronavirus has claimed over 3,730,500 lives, along with more than 173,360,900 confirmed infections across the world, according to Johns Hopkins University COVID-19 tracker.
+The coronavirus has claimed over 3,730,500 lives, along with more than 173,360,900 cases of confirmed infections across the world, according to Johns Hopkins University COVID-19 tracker.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)